 The church, therefore, did not have a human creed nor was there ever to be a need for later revelations.
 The complete law for the church of Christ is found only in the New Testament.
 This is the "faith once delivered" (Jude 3).

 How did people enter the church?
 Christ and the apostles taught a clear plan of salvation by which people could obtain the forgiveness of sins.
 That plan included the following steps:

-When this plan was followed, people received the forgiveness of sins.
-However, at the same time, they were also made members of the Lord's church.
-At baptism they were saved and, likewise, at baptism they were added by Christ to his church.
-(Acts 2:41).
+When this plan was followed, people received the forgiveness of sins and, at the same time, they were also made members of the Lord's church.
+At baptism they were saved and, likewise, at baptism they were added by Christ to his church (Acts 2:41).
 Therefore, entrance into the Lord's church came through obedience to the plan of salvation.
 The same thing that saved them made them a part of the church.

-The teaching that people were saved without being in the church is a false doctrine.
+The teaching that people are saved without being in the church is a false doctrine.

 The worship of Christ's church was designed to be plain and simple.
-It consisted of the following acts:
+Each first day of the week it consisted of the following:

-1) Congregational singing.
-(Colossians 3:16; Ephesians 5:19).
+1) Congregational singing (Colossians 3:16; Ephesians 5:19).
 This was done acappella, that is, singing without the use of instruments of music.
-[Musical instruments were not used in any kind of Christian worship until almost 700 years after Christ.]
+[Musical instruments did not come into use until almost 700 years after Christ.]

-5) Giving.
-(1 Corinthians 16:2).
-Each Sunday Christians returned to God a portion of the blessings they had received.
+5) Giving (1 Corinthians 16:2).
+Christians returned to God a portion of the material blessings they had received.
 They did not "tithe" as did the Jews under the law of Moses.
-Rather they gave as they prospered and with cheerful hearts.
-(2 Corinthians 9:7)
+Rather they gave as they prospered and with cheerful hearts (2 Corinthians 9:7).

 This was God's simple plan for worship.
 It is not to be added to or taken from (Revelation 22:18-19).